mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 :ref:`RotateInstrumentComponent <algm-RotateInstrumentComponent>`.

-*SANSNormalizeToMonitor*
+*Normalize To SANS Monitor*
 --------------------------

-The :ref:`SANSNormalizeToMonitor <algm-SANSNormalizeToMonitor>` algorithm provides a monitor normalization workspace for subsequent wavelength correction in :ref:`algm-Q1D` or :ref:`algm-Qxy`.
-The settings of the algorithm are provided by the state object.
+This step provides a monitor normalization workspace for subsequent wavelength correction in :ref:`algm-Q1D` or :ref:`algm-Qxy`.
 The user can provide a *ScaleFactor* which is normally obtained during event slicing.

-The sub-steps of this algorithm are:
+The sub-steps of this step are:

 1. Get the incident monitor spectrum number and the scale factor
 2. Extract the monitor spectrum using :ref:`ExtractSingleSpectrum <algm-ExtractSingleSpectrum>` into a monitor workspace